toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ### State management

-In reading about Svelte I've felt like mention of the library's state management solutions remain.
+In reading about Svelte I've been surprised at relatively uncommon mention of the library's state management solutions.

+Svelte allows developers to send data through their applications using prop drilling, just like VueJS and React.
+However, unlike the aforementioned, Svelte comes with flux-like capability baked in!